 Gourji – is a new Russian brand on the luxury goods market.
 It is unique and has no analogues.
 The philosophy and style of the Gourji brand are inextricably linked with the history of Russia.
 The brand takes a fresh look at the Eurasian cultural and historical context in which Russia is a melting pot of hundreds of cultures.
 The basic idea of the Gourji brand – is to identify the brightest features of the artistic heritage of the past and present it in a contemporary way.
 The initiator of the project Dmitri Gourji – “a man of the world”, toured dozens of countries.
 An intellectual and romantic, a successful businessman, a collector, a man of varied interests.
 His passion about the country’s history and theories of the Eurasian states, Eurasian culture has prompted the idea of creating his own brand.
 “No matter what was the ideology of the country,” Dmitri explained to me during our meeting, “each epoch left behind its art and literature which are a part of our history and which we should not forget.
 It is what I call ‘a business card of the epoch.’
 What’s important,” he continued sipping his coffee, “is not to forget this history and learn from it.”
 The Pen ‘Above the Saviour Tower’ evokes the main tower on the eastern wall of the Kremlin which overlooks Red Square.
 Build in 1491 it was once the main enrance into the Kremlin.
 The earrings ‘Red Stars‘ (18K white gold & 12 rubies) bring […]

-To see the previous post My Mother Paola Volkova – Unpublished Mother Loss Memoir Part 3 On the day of your funeral a few men came to see my husband.
+To see the previous post My Mother Paola Volkova – Unpublished Mother Loss Memoir Part 3 March 13, 2013 On the day of your funeral a few men came to see my husband.
 They told him that they were the last love of your life.
 There were 3 or 4 of them.
 All were persuaded that it was true.
-When I went back to Moscow for the last time to empty your apartment, the first thing I saw upon entering was a stack of letters addressed to you.
+August 24, 2013 When I went back to Moscow for the last time to empty your apartment, the first thing I saw upon entering was a stack of letters addressed to you.
 There were holiday greetings and announcements of events in the cinema and literary clubs to which you belonged.
 I left them on your dining table as if you might read them anytime soon.
 A few days later the phone rang.
 A woman called from the RTR, the 1st TV Channel.
 She wanted to ask you to participate in a talk show about Ludmila Gurchenko, a famous Soviet TV star.
 I told them you had died.
 They kept apologizing, saying that they did not know, how they had missed the news that you were gone.
 I thought it was your way of communicating with me while I was in the apartment.
 One of the gzhel boxes you had at home, the one which has a lid in the shape of an officer lying on a sofa, had keys in it.
 There were about a dozen of them.
 There were of all sorts of shapes and colors.
-Some were marked with a pink or blue ribbon.
-My […]
+Some were marked with […]

 I’m almost done writing my last novel The Choice of a Countess based on a true story of R.B. about an awesome woman born intersex.
 There is still a lot of revising and polishing left to do.
 And I still have to find a publisher for the book.
 To know more about the plot of the book go to the page The Choice of a Countess I would like to tell today how R.B. and I have met and why did I start writing about her?
 I met R. B. during Christmas vacation on Martinique, on Salinas beach, reputedly the most beautiful beach on the island.
 We started to talk.
 Suddenly R. B. asked: “You do not notice anything unusual about me?”
 “No,” I said, giving her an attentive look, to see if I had missed anything in her appearance.
 She looked like any other woman.
 Tall, strongly built, she must have been beautiful when she was young with her wide-set turquoise eyes.
 For some reason, she decided to share with me the secret of her birth.
 We met a couple of days later for breakfast, in a coffee shop in Le Diamant, a small community in Martinique, where many French expats have their homes.
 Over a coffee and croissant, Romy told me the incredible story of her life, how all she had ever wanted was to be like everyone else, and what she had done to accomplish that.
 The idea of the book was born.